hazelcast/hazelcast/docs/design/sql/13-create-drop-view.md

 #### Description

-This document describes SQL `CREATE VIEW` statement.
+This document describes SQL `CREATE VIEW` and `DROP VIEW` statements semantics and design.
 It's a next step to improve Hazelcast ANSI SQL standard compatibility and enrich available SQL features.

 ### Functional Design

 #### Summary of Functionality

+##### CREATE VIEW

-Simply said, `CREATE VIEW` statement creates an alias for the query and saves it in special service table.
+Simply said, `CREATE VIEW` statement creates virtual table based on the result-set of an SQL statement.
+We stores all view it in special service table.
 This table spreads its content across all cluster members (same behaviour as for SQL mappings).
 Then, aliased query (view) text may be inlined into query which uses the view.

 Proposed grammar: